garyjlittle/gofaster/hci-benchmarks.md

 * Microsoft Hyper-V on Storage spaces direct with SCVMM

 #### Workload generator
 X-Ray uses the fio workload generator.
 Users can specify the workload pattern using standard fio configuration files, and yaml to describe how to place VMs within the cluster.
+#### Provisioning multiple worker VMs
+X-Ray does a good job of provisioning worker VMs.
+Each VM can have a different layout, e.g, number and size of disks, CPU, memory allocation.
+#### Multiple distinct workloads
 It is possible to have different workloads running concurrently.  e.g. it's possible to run VDI users on 3 nodes, and an OLTP workload on another, or an OLTP on two nodes and DSS workloads on four nodes.
 Currently the fio and YAML files must be edited outside the web browser.
 #### Failure modes
 X-Ray can be configured to connect to the out-of-band host management infrastructure so that power-failure test can be executed while the cluster is under load.
 #### Scenarios